scheidere/policy_to_behavior_tree/README.md

 There are five main stages to this method:

-* PPDDL specification, i.e. a domain.ppddl and a problem.ppddl file that relate to each other.
+* PPDDL specification, i.e., a domain.ppddl and a problem.ppddl file that relate to each other and collectively represent an MDP.

-* Conversion of the PPDDL specification that represents an MDP to equivalent, but solvable matrix form: the transition probability matrix, and the reward matrix.
+* Conversion of the PPDDL MDP specification to the equivalent, but solvable matrix form: the transition probability matrix, and the reward matrix.

-* A Q-learning algorithm that solves the MDP for a policy.
+* A value iteration algorithm that solves the MDP for the optimal policy.

 * A policy simplification method using Boolean algebra rules that removes redundancies in the policy, preparing it for conversion to behavior tree form.

-* A method of conversion to a behavior tree to make the policy readable.
+* A method of conversion from the simplified optimal policy to a functionally equivalent and compact behavior tree, with the objective of increasing interpretability.

 ## Getting Started